 Yale’s relationship with China has continued to flourish.
 Today, nearly 800 Chinese students are at Yale.
 Chinese students and scholars represent, by far, the largest group from any foreign country in residence at Yale.
-The partnership between Yale and China has extended to educational and exchange programs on campus and in China, including the The Richard U. Light Fellowship and the Bulldogs International Internships Program, among others.
+The partnership between Yale and China has extended to educational and exchange programs on campus and in China, including the The Richard U. Light Fellowship and undergraduate internships program, among others.
 Over 150 Yale faculty are pursuing a broad array of research, educational, and training activities in and related to China.
 Currently, Yale faculty members are engaged in projects in 22 cities involving scores of Chinese universities, hospitals, research institutions, and other organizations.

 Selected highlights from recent years include: